0x-owl/bos-b/README.md

 cover:

 - Registration (Based on an OAuth solution)
-- Investigator creation
+- Investigator CMS
-- Sharing, Downloading, Exporting the character sheet
+- Exporting the character sheet as a PDF
-- Random generator
+- Random generator (Currently supports only general aspects of the sheet)
-- Support for 20s, 50s, 90s and 00s sheets
 - Items bank (Done)
 - Inventory bank (Done)
 - Spells bank (Done)